nccgroup/autopwn/README.md

 without having to type them in a shell or write a script.
 This tool will probably be useful during certain exams as well..

+## Installation

+1. Clone the Git repository
+2. Change into the newly created directory
+3. Execute ``pip install .``

 ## Running

 To use autopwn, simply fork the GitHub repository and run autopwn.py